-4.4 Selection of household members
+4.4 Selection of household members for the provinces

 Demographic information is obtained for all persons in a household for whom the selected dwelling is the usual place of residence.
-LFS information is obtained for all civilian household members 15 years of age or older.
+Labour force information is obtained for all civilian household members 15 years of age or older.
 Respondent burden is minimized for the elderly (age 70 and over) by carrying forward their responses for the initial interview to the subsequent five months in survey.

-For comprehensive information on the LFS methodology see the publication Methodology of the Canadian Labour Force Survey, catalogue no.71-526-XPB.
+For comprehensive information on the LFS methodology see the publication Methodology of the Canadian Labour Force Survey, catalogue no.71-526-X.